-A cash flow statement also helps track changes in cash balance over time by showing the net cash balance at the end of each period.
+A cash flow statement also helps track changes in cash balance over time by showing the net cash flow balance at the end of each period.
 By measuring current performance against past results, businesses can identify any issues related to their operations or liquidity position.
 It can also help forecast future cash requirements based on expected sales and expenses, helping a business plan accordingly.

 Overall, the purpose of a cash flow statement is to provide detailed information about a business’s financial position and performance.